amandaguglieri/hackinglife/docs/nmap.md

 #### -sS (or TCP SYN scan)

 By default, `Nmap` scans the top 1000 TCP ports with the SYN scan (`-sS`).
 This SYN scan is set only to default when we run it as root because of the socket permissions required to create raw TCP packets.
 Therefore, by default, Nmap performs a SYN Scan, though it substitutes a connect scan if the user does not have proper privileges to send raw packets (requires root access on Unix).
 Unprivileged users can only execute connect and FTP bounce scans.

+- If our target sends an `SYN-ACK` flagged packet back to the scanned port, Nmap detects that the port is `open`.
+- If the packet receives an `RST` flag, it is an indicator that the port is `closed`.
+- If Nmap does not receive a packet back, it will display it as `filtered`.
+Depending on the firewall configuration, certain packets may be dropped or ignored by the firewall.

 ![TCP SYN scan](img/nmap_ss.jpeg)